- How Long Does It Take To Go Solo?

 You must be a member of a club to use their facilities, hire their aircraft and be taught.
 You must also be a member of the Gliding Federation of Australia (GFA) which supervises all club activities, airworthiness and provides insurance coverage.
-Currently our annual club membership is $240 and GFA is up to $225 p.a..
+Currently our annual club membership is $250 and GFA membership is up to $280 p.a..
 These can be taken on a once only basis for shorter periods at less cost.

 - Do I Get a Licence?

 There is no formal licence rather a series of certificates issued by the Gliding Federation of Australia (GFA) and instructor endorsements in your logbook.
 You will need to declare that you are medically fit.
 Generally if you can drive a car then you can fly a glider.
 Pilots as young as 15 can go solo.
 There are some personal weight restrictions that can vary from glider to glider.

 - What Will It Cost To Learn To Fly?

 This will vary from individual to individual but it could be around $2000 or more.
-Initial learning flying fees are around $150/hour.
+Initial learning flying fees are around $180/hour.
 This will include both ground briefings and air instruction.
 You will also require a Theory Text Book which is free online at the GFA website and a logbook to record your flights can be purchased at the club for $10.

 - Are Motorgliders Different To Pure Gliders?